bhauman/figwheel-main/docs/quick_start.md

 That `nil` response is exactly what we want, the REPL will let you now if it couldn't find the file or if there was a problem compiling it.

-Now we can call functions defined in `hello.cruel-world`
+Now we can call our `what-kind?` function defined in `hello.cruel-world`:

 ```clojure
 cljs.user=> (hello.cruel-world/what-kind?)
 "Cruel"
 ```

-So above, we call our function and it returns the string `"Cruel"` as expected.
+As expected, when we call `(hello.cruel-world/what-kind?)` it returns the string `"Cruel"`.

-But it seems like a bit much to type so let's require `hello.cruel-world` again and create an alias for it.
+But it seems like a bit much to type out the entire namespace for each call, so let's require `hello.cruel-world` again and create an alias for it.
 Remeber that you can hit the up arrow to get back to the original require statement and edit it.

 ```clojure
 cljs.user=> (require '[hello.cruel-world :as world])